jd28/rollnw/lib/nw/smalls/docs/load-config.md

 - missing table path logs a warning and returns an empty array
 - missing registered 2DA logs a warning and returns an empty array
+- a structured data spec logs row-local diagnostics, drops only those rows, and retains the source row extent so valid rows remain available at their original IDs; every hole has `[[index]] == -1`, including source row zero
+- a missing source or required column returns a cached typed empty array; it does not fail the calling script or profile startup
 - invalid entry type, propset-containing entry type, missing `[[index]]`, or non-`int` index fails the intrinsic
 - entries that fail to load, have non-`int` indexes, or have negative indexes